-Alerts can be raised by:

-- Pharming Personnel generally. - Business integrity or any other control function in the exercise of their activities (e.g., monitoring, advisory work, meeting participation, document review, audit findings or any other source). - Other individuals (e.g., job applicants, contractors, shareholders, and suppliers, interns, trainees, former employees or employee's relatives). - Raising an alert cannot provide any advantage to the individual raising it.
-They must not be compensated for raising an alert.

-An individual raising an alert has the right, and shall be given the opportunity by Pharming, to consult with an independent confidential counsellor concerning the alert.
-Such counsellor shall be designated by Business Integrity.
+- Alerts can be raised by: - Pharming Personnel generally. - Business integrity or any other control function in the exercise of their activities (e.g., monitoring, advisory work, meeting participation, document review, audit findings or any other source). - Other individuals (e.g., former employees or employee's relatives). - Raising an alert cannot provide any advantage to the individual raising it.
+They must not be compensated for raising an alert. - An individual raising an alert has the right, and shall be given the opportunity by Pharming, to consult with an independent confidential counsellor concerning the alert.
+Such counsellor shall be designated by Business Integrity. - If the Dutch Act on the Whistleblowers' Institute (Wet Huis voor Klokkenluiders) is applicable in relation to Pharming, the individual raising the alert may also turn to the Whistleblowers' Institute, subject to and in accordance with the provisions of such Act, in order to raise the alert.